Selling Your Home to Your Kids for a Dollar

 Situation: Seller Continues to Use Property Post Sale

 Now for the harder case.
 We receive a different result if the original owner of the house continues to use and occupy the house after having made the sale for $1 and $199,999.
 For federal estate tax, the continued occupancy of the residence causes the whole value of the property to be included in the gross estate and subject to tax.
 The tax authorities take the position that the continued occupancy of the property was part of the deal.

-In other words, there was an understanding between both parties that went something like this: I will sell you my house for one dollar, but you will let me stay in it as long as I want.
+In other words, there was an understanding between both parties that went something like this: I will sell you my house for $1, but you will let me stay in it as long as I want.
 Even if this understanding is not in writing, the tax authorities have successfully maintained that the agreement existed because, in fact, that is what happened.
-That’s not a terrible result because remember, there is a $5.43 exemption from the federal estate tax ($5.45 million in 2016).
+That’s not a terrible result because remember, there is a $11.4 million exemption from the federal estate tax.

 Some folks think that paying rent is the answer.
 That won’t help either.
 The general rule is that when any property is transferred during life, and the person who transferred the property retains the income from the property or the use and occupancy of the property, then the full value of the transferred property is included in the transferor’s estate.

 There is an exception.
 If the transfer of the property was for full value, that is, the transfer was a sale and the transferor received other property or cash equal to the fair market value of the property.
 Paying rent is not full value for the transfer.
 It may be fair value for the use and occupancy, but that doesn’t help the estate tax question.
 There are some estate planning techniques that involved changing the title to personal residences.
 Make sure you receive sound advice from an expert before attempting any do-it-yourself estate planning.